 - pita bread to serve

-- Meanwhile, place a collapsible steamer basket inside a large pot with a tight-fitting lid and bring 3 inches of water to boil over high heat.
+- Place a steamer basket inside a large pot with a tight-fitting lid and bring 3 inches of water to boil over high heat.

 - In a small bowl, whisk together lemon juice, olive oil, garlic, salt and pepper; set aside.